 President and CEO

 Bryan has been leading the strategic direction and operations of GDAHA since 2005.
-His expertise include creation and analysis of local, state and federal public policy, data analytics, strategic development, change management, and marketing and communications.
+His expertise includes analysis of local, state and federal public policy, data analytics, strategic development, and marketing and communications.

-Bryan began his career in 1992 serving as district director for United States Congressman Tony P. Hall, where he managed public policy in the areas of military, tax, healthcare and transportation.
+Bryan began his career in 1992 serving as district director for United States Congressman Tony P. Hall, where he directed all office operations and managed public policy in the areas of military, tax, education and transportation.
 In 1997 the Dayton Area Chamber of Commerce asked him to serve as Vice President of Public Policy and Economic Development.
-There he created, developed, and implemented the Chamber’s public policy for its 3,000 members including a strategic plan to revitalize the region’s transportation infrastructure.
+There he created, developed, and implemented the Chamber’s public policy for its 3,000 members including a successful strategic plan to revitalize the region’s transportation infrastructure that saw over $1.6 billion in infrastructure investment.
 During that time Bryan was recognized as a “Forty Under 40” award winner by the Dayton Business Journal.

 Bryan is a native of the Dayton area, and attended Wright State University where he earned his bachelor’s degree in political science.
 He later earned his master’s degree in public administration from the University of Dayton.
 He has served as Board Chair for the Greater Dayton Regional Transit Authority, is a member of the Special Wish Advisory Board, and was Chair of the Culture Works arts campaigns.
 As an adoptee, he is involved in multiple community efforts to promote adoption, which most importantly includes being a parent of an adoptee.

 Bryan lives in Springboro with his wife (Karen) and their four children (Jenna, Meghan, Sam & Zoey).